tracel-ai/burn/burn-book/src/advanced/backend-extension/custom-cubecl-kernel.md

 }
 ```

-The previous code is self-documented to make it clearer, but here is what it does in summary.
+The previous code is self-documented to make it clearer, but here is what it does in summary:

 We define `fused_matmul_add_relu` within `Autodiff<B>`, allowing any autodiff-decorated backend to
 benefit from our implementation.
 In an autodiff-decorated backend, the forward pass must still be